bcremer/flexihash/README.md

 Flexihash is a small PHP library which implements [consistent hashing](http://en.wikipedia.org/wiki/Consistent_hashing), which is most useful in distributed caching.
 It requires PHP5 and uses [PHPUnit](http://simpletest.org/) for unit testing.

+> [!NOTE]
+> This repo is a fork of https://github.com/pda/flexihash which had no release since 2020.

 ## Installation

 [Composer](https://getcomposer.org/) is the recommended installation technique.
 You can find flexihash on [Packagist](https://packagist.org/packages/bcremer/flexihash) so installation is as easy as